AesaraB/mypaint-website/pages/_index.md

 +++
 title = "MyPaint: Work in Flow" date = 2024-01-22T06:29:17+10:30
-summary = "Welcome to the MyPaint proeject's website!"
 +++
 MyPaint is a nimble, distraction-free, and easy tool for painting and sketching from scratch.
-It has a versatile and configurable brush engine, and features many useful tools to improve productivity.
+It has a versatile and configurable brush engine, and features many useful tools to improve productivity.<!--more-->

 At the heart of MyPaint is a beautifully simple painting experience, yet enough extensibility to keep more advanced users satisfied.